-OSEI UI IIII OF MALION Common names Atectura, Breo, DuoResp, Enerzair, Fluticasone Cipla, Flutiform, Fostair, Seretide, Symbicort Contains two or three asthma medications in combination - a corticosteroid and one or two long-acting bronchodilators What they do Combination medication Preventer (reduces swelling and reduces mucus) plus long-acting reliever (relaxes tight airway muscles) Use of preventers make airways less sensitive to triggers Long-acting relievers relax airway muscles for up to 12 hours, some up to 24 hours How long they take to work Preventers may take a few weeks of consistent use to show improvement Long-acting bronchodilators are either fast or slow acting Some medicines contain a long-acting reliever that works within minutes.
-Others take up to 30 minutes to start working experience asthma symptoms speak to your doctor How to take them Inhaled See the devices section to check that you are taking your medication properly When to take them Combination preventers must be taken every day to be effective Low dose DuoResp, Fostair and Symbicort can sometimes be used as a preventer and a reliever, under strict conditions.
-This is called 'Maintenance and Reliever Therapy', and means you use the same device to relieve symptoms if they occur Take your combination preventer everyday as prescribed, even if you feel well Helpful to know Prescribed for people who have asthma symptoms despite simple, regular preventer use If you take a combination preventer regularly and still experience asthma symptoms speak to your doctor Common side effects Sore, yellowish, raised patches in the mouth (thrush); hoarse voice; irritation of the tongue and mouth; coughing Headache; trembling or shakiness; feeling anxious, nervous, restless or upset; fast or irregular heart rate or pounding heart You can reduce these by: using a spacer with a puffer always rinse, gargle and spit after using combination preventer medication or have a drink of water for young children Speak to your doctor if you have any concerns about side effects
+Common names Atectura, Breo, DuoResp, Enerzair, Fluticasone Cipla, Flutiform, Fostair, Seretide, Symbicort Contains two or three asthma medications in combination - a corticosteroid and one or two long-acting bronchodilators What they do Combination medication Preventer (reduces swelling and reduces mucus) plus long-acting reliever (relaxes tight airway muscles) Use of preventers make airways less sensitive to triggers Long-acting relievers relax airway muscles for up to 12 hours, some up to 24 hours How long they take to work Preventers may take a few weeks of consistent use to show improvement Long-acting bronchodilators are either fast or slow acting Some medicines contain a long-acting reliever that works within minutes.
+Others take up to 30 minutes to start working Preventers taken regularly reduce the risk of having asthma symptoms or flare-ups If you take a preventer regularly and still experience asthma symptoms speak to your doctor How to take them Inhaled See the devices section to check that you are taking your medication properly When to take them Combination preventers must be taken every day to be effective Low dose DuoResp, Fostair and Symbicort can sometimes be used as a preventer and a reliever, under strict conditions.
+This is called 'Maintenance and Reliever Therapy', and means you use the same device to relieve symptoms if they occur Take your combination preventer everyday as prescribed, even if you feel well If you take a combination preventer regularly and still experience asthma symptoms speak to your doctor Common side effects Sore, yellowish, raised patches in the mouth (thrush); hoarse voice; irritation of the tongue and mouth; coughing Headache; trembling or shakiness; feeling anxious, nervous, restless or upset; fast or irregular heart rate or pounding heart You can reduce these by: using a spacer with a puffer always rinse, gargle and spit after using combination preventer medication or have a drink of water for young children Speak to your doctor if you have any concerns about side effects